shekhov/Gernaseq/README.md

   * Combine reports from fastqc tool into single .csv table.
 * *tophatic.sh*
   * A bash script that can implement given command over a set of files.
+* *mDNA_translate_orf.py*
+  * Chooses the longest open reading frame from mDNA and translate it to AA sequence.
+  	* Input parameters are:
+ 		* input_folder - the location of a folder where multiple fasta files with DNA sequences are
+    	* output_folder - the location (will create folder if not exists) of a folder where output will go.
+Files will be created with the same name as input.

 Licence
 ===============================================================================